4wayhandshake/4wayhandshake.github.io/content/walkthrough/busqueda.md

 [this space is intentionally left blank]
 ```

-:thinking: Perhaps some kind of parsing error.
+🤔 Perhaps some kind of parsing error.
 We know it's being parsed in python, so let's pop in a comment character to end the line:

 ```
 engine=StackOverflow&query=test'#